-The Valdivian forests of the northern Patagonian Lake District, boast crystalline lakes and snow-capped volcanoes.
-Whereas the southern Patagonian region contains some of the most dramatic scenery on the continent including fjords, glaciers and the iconic Torres del Paine National Park.
+The Valdivian forests of the northern Patagonian Lake District boast crystalline lakes and snow-capped volcanoes.
+In comparison, the southern Patagonian region contains some of the most dramatic scenery on the continent, including fjords, glaciers, and the iconic Torres del Paine National Park.

 – Santiago is roughly the same latitude as Sydney and experiences sunny, dry summers and cold winters.

 – The Atacama Desert has warm days and cooler nights all year round; prices rise over the summer months and are generally at their lowest during the Southern Hemisphere winter.